Dr David Cavan: low carbohydrate food recommendations

 Important: if you take insulin, sulfonylurea tablets (for example gliclazide, glibenclamide, glyburide or glipizide) or meglitinide tablets (repaglinide, nateglinide or mitiglinide), then you will need to reduce the dose as you reduce your carbohydrate intake.
 Please seek advice from your doctor or diabetes nurse.

-Adapted from ‘Reverse your diabetes: the step by step plan to take control of type 2 diabetes’ and ‘Take control of type 1 diabetes’ by Dr David Cavan
+Adapted from ‘Busting the diabetes myth’ and ‘Take control of type 1 diabetes’ by Dr David Cavan